robotix/2020.robotix.in/FAQ/stax.md

 If the block is dropped by the bot, the block will placed where the bot wanted it to, by our team to avoid a restart.
 An incorrect deposition is not to be confused as dropping of the block.

+**Q: Are the non-waste blocks to be placed starting from open end or closed end?**

+In both the rounds, the blocks should be placed in the correct sequence starting from the opening of the main stack i.e. the last 3 and 2 places of the main stack will remain empty in rounds 1 and 2 respectively.

 **Q: After timeout what will be the orientation of the robot?**

 It will be the same as the position and orientation of the robot before the timeout.
 The final decision rests with Team Robotix.